-PHL 206 Ethics and Society: 3 credits
+PHL 206 Ethics and Society

-This course involves the study of ethical issues that confront individuals in the course of their daily lives.
-The focus is on the fundamental questions of right and wrong, of human rights, and of conflicting obligations.
-The students should be able to understand and be prepared to make decisions in life regarding ethical issues.
+This course involves the study of ethical issues that confront individuals in contemporary society.
+The focus is on meta-ethics, normative ethics, and applied ethics.
+The student should be able to understand and be prepared to use moral reasoning in making decisions regarding ethical issues.